phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/api/write.md

             "build_count":12
         }

-By default, the app will be built for all supported platforms once the metadata has been changed.
+By default, the app is built for all supported platforms once the metadata changes.

-#### Signing Keys
+### Signing Keys

 As with creating a new app, you can specify a signing key to use for each platform that you wish to build for.
-You can also put the credentials for a key, which will ensure the key is unlocked and ready to use.
+You can also put a key's credentials, which ensures the key is unlocked and ready to use.

-Here is a sample post selecting a new Android key for an app and unlocking it:
+This sample post selects a new Android key for an app, and unlocks it:

         $ curl -u andrew.lunny@nitobi.com -X PUT -d 'data={"keys":{"android": {"id":457,"key_pw":"password1","keystore_pw":"password2"}}' https://build.phonegap.com/api/v1/apps/36500